Cognigy/Documentation/docs/insights/global-filters.md

 | This Year     | Shows data from the current calendar year.                              |
 | Custom Period | Shows data from a user-defined range of dates.                          |

-If you have changed a time frame, click **Apply** to confirm and activate this filter.
+If you have changed a time span, click **Apply** to confirm and activate this filter.

 ### Select a Custom Time Period

-You can select specific hours within the chosen time frame to narrow down your results to a more precise time period.
+You can select specific hours within the chosen time span to narrow down your results to a more precise time period.
-To define a custom time frame, proceed as follows:
+To define a custom time span, proceed as follows:

 1. Open the Insights interface.
 2. At the top of the Insights page, go to the filter bar.